Sanja969/To-Do-List/README.md

 # To Do List

 > This is an example of a web app for adding Task to your own to do list.
 I as was using javascript, HTML, and CSS.
-I was using Webpack for bundling dependencies
+I was using Webpack for bundling dependencies.

 ## Built With